A smiling soldier in camouflage uniform standing in front of a black military helicopter on a tarmac.

 Ryan Mcgill

-Lost Art Breath is more than a wellness brand—it’s a mission reset.
-Created for men over 40, Veterans, Gay, or both like Ryan, who have carried the weight of trauma, disconnection, and the pressure to conform, this work is a call to come home to yourself.
+Lost Art Breath: The ReWilding Method is more than a wellness brand—it’s a mission reset.
+Created for men over 30, Veterans, Gay, or both like Ryan, who have carried the weight of trauma, disconnection, and the pressure to conform, this work is a call to come home to yourself.

-Founded by Ryan K. McGill, a decorated military veteran and lifelong servant-leader, Lost Art Breath was born from personal crisis.
+Founded by Ryan K. McGill, a decorated military veteran and lifelong servant-leader, Lost Art Breath: The ReWilding Method was born from personal crisis.
 After decades of flying helicopters in combat zones and critical care missions, Ryan was blindsided by anxiety.
 Rather than turn to medication, he turned inward, discovering the healing power of breathwork.
 What began as a survival tool became a calling.

 Today, Lost Art Breath helps men move from burnout and loneliness to clarity, strength, and connection.
 Through a multifaceted approach that fuses foundational breath, movement, emotional release, and high-performance habits, clients reconnect with their bodies, their purpose, and their power.